jmcadam4/design-projects-portfolio/docs/assignments/A02/index.md

   <figcaption style="margin-top:.6em; font-size:.75rem; line-height:1.45; color:var(--md-default-fg-color--light);">Minimum element cross-section solved symbolically as A = nFₘₐₓ/σ, then evaluated at 634.06 mm²</figcaption>
 </figure>

 This was the geometry I settled on for the problem space, so I moved on to calculating the pin size and the required cross-sectional area.
 I used a single shear calculation (τ = nV/A) to find a minimum allowable pin diameter of 13.46 mm.
 I then sized the square stock needed to maintain 634.06 mm² of net cross-sectional area through the pin hole.
 This gave me an approximate member size to work from while building the CAD model and running a second design iteration.

+For the cross section, I used force over area to get the minimum allowable area.
+I drew a square but it would be the same regardless of shape in most situations.
+There is a difference in yield strength between square and cylindrical stock so I went with the lower of the two (230 MPa for square stock).

 ### CAD Model and Static Stress Setup